 For an institution that overfloweth with pride in its academics, North Carolina certainly doesn’t look very smart right now.

-The decision to fire Butch Davis will cost North Carolina’s athletic department far more than the $2.7 million it will likely owe its former football coach who, technically, was fired without cause.
+The decision to fire Butch Davis will cost North Carolina’s athletic department far more than the $2.7 million it will likely owe its former head coach who, technically, was fired without cause.

 “We recognize that $2.7 million may be what this ends up costing us,” chancellor Holden Thorp said, “and I’ve reached the conclusion that even though this is a terrible time, the athletic program will need to pay whatever it is we need to pay to make the separation happen.”